 Buy Bioethanol Burner Tray Inserts

 Check out these examples of bio ethanol burner trays that can be used to convert a wood burning stove to bioethanol fuel bottles.
 It is important to check the dimensions of the existing wood burning stove to ensure the burner tray will fit and can be safely filled, lit and extinguished.
 Click on the link to be taken to the merchant page showing the technical specifications, finishes and delivery options.
+The tray will also need some form of safety tray to catch any spilt fuel.

 Also, check out the bio ethanol fireplace savings page as there are always some good offers on a wide range of bio ethanol fire designs.
 However, these tend to sell out so make sure you buy as soon as an offer appears that you are interested in.
 The savings tend to be end of range, special offers, warehouse clearances or last of stock sell offs, hence they go very quickly.